-Prepare for the new legislation on plain English
+Get ready for future legislation on plain language

-This highly practical training will give managers and staff the skills and confidence to write successfully in plain English – and to prepare for the new rules.
+This highly practical training will give participants the skills and confidence to write successfully in plain English – and to prepare for future legislation on plain language for the public sector.
 During the course, participants apply the principles of plain English to a range of authentic materials to ensure they take away skills they can immediately put into practice.

 We tailor the one-day course so that it is suitable for participants and for your organisation.
 We’ve delivered it to managers and staff in government departments and agencies, banks, insurance companies, utility firms and call centres.